Premio Lo Nuestro 1995

 The 7th Lo Nuestro Awards ceremony, presented by the Univision, honored the best Latin music of 1994 and 1995 and took place on May 18, 1995, at a live presentation held in Miami, Florida.
 The ceremony was broadcast in the United States and Latin America by Univision.

 During the ceremony, nineteen categories were presented.
 Winners were announced at the live event and included Tejano singer Selena receiving four posthumous awards, and Luis Miguel and Carlos Vives, each receiving two awards.
-Among its honors, Miguel won the award for "Pop Album of the Year," Selena for "Regional Mexican Album of the Year," and Olga Tañón won the award for "Tropical/Salsa Album of the Year."
+Among its honors, Miguel won the award for "Pop Album of the Year," Selena for "Regional Mexican Album of the Year," and Olga Tañón for "Tropical/Salsa Album of the Year."
 Spanish singer Julio Iglesias received the Excellence Award.

 Background

 In 1989, the Lo Nuestro Awards were established by Univision, to recognize the most talented performers of Latin music.
 The nominees were selected by Univision and the winners chosen by the public.
 The categories included are for the Pop, Tropical/Salsa, Regional Mexican and Rap genres, and Music Video.
 The trophy awarded is shaped like a treble clef.
 The 7th Lo Nuestro Award ceremony was held on May 18, 1995, in a live presentation broadcast in United States and Latin America by Univision.